engagepy/map_overlay_test/readme.md

 - Search Apartment preferably with city name
 - Results will be shown on the map
-- Overlay of school, hospital, and other infrastructures will be shown on the map
+- Labeled and colour coded overlay of school, hospital, and other infrastructures will be shown on the map